ajayg415/fed-articles/README.md

 # FED Articles
-Just to store the links of good articles from various sources I come across
+Just to store the links of good articles from various sources I come across.
-  - Note: Checkout my [FED Topics](https://github.com/ajayg415/fed-articles/tree/topics) branch for the list of JS interview topics.
 ---

 ##### Genaral